Dongfeng (missile): Dongfeng 21 (CSS-5)

-The DF-21D missile as seen after the military parade on 3 September 2015.
+A DF-21D after the 2015 Beijing military parade.

-The DF-21 (CSS-5) is a two-stage, solid-fuel MRBM developed by the 2nd Aerospace Academy (now China Changfeng Mechanics and Electronics Technology Academy) in late 1970s.
+The DF-21 (CSS-5) is a two-stage, solid-fuel MRBM developed by the 2nd Aerospace Academy (now China Changfeng Mechanics and Electronics Technology Academy) in the late 1970s.
 It was the first solid-fuelled ballistic missile deployed by the Second Artillery Corp.
 The missile carries a single 500 kt nuclear warhead, with up to 2,500 km range.
 The DF-21 also served as the basis for the submarine-launched ballistic missile (SLBM) JL-1 (CSS-N-3), used on the Xia-class SSBN.

 In 1996, an improved variant, the DF-21A, was introduced.
-As of 2010, 60-80 DF-21/DF-21A were estimated to be in service; this number may have increased since then.
+In 2010, 60-80 DF-21/DF-21A were estimated to be in service.
+This number may have increased since then.
 Sources say Saudi Arabia bought a DF-21 in 2007.

 The latest variant, the DF-21D, has a maximum range exceeding 1,450 kilometres (900 mi; 780 nmi) according to the U.S. National Air and Space Intelligence Center.
 It is hailed as the world's first anti-ship ballistic missile (ASBM) system, capable of targeting a moving carrier strike group from long-range, land-based mobile launchers.
 The DF-21D is thought to employ maneuverable reentry vehicles (MaRVs) with a terminal guidance system.
-It may have been tested in 2005–2006, and the launch of the Jianbing-5/YaoGan-1 and Jianbing-6/YaoGan-2 satellites offering targeting information from synthetic aperture radar (SAR) and visual imaging respectively.
+It may have been tested in 2005–2006.
+The launch of the Jianbing-5/YaoGan-1 and Jianbing-6/YaoGan-2 satellites offering targeting information from synthetic aperture radar (SAR) and visual imaging, respectively.